-The Young Dubliners are quite possibly Celtic rock’s hardest working band, playing hundreds of shows to thousands of fans across the US and Europe every year.
-In recent years they have twice appeared on ABC’s Jimmy Kimmel Live Good Morning America, had songs featured in TV shows (Sons Of Anarchy, Human Target) and toured extensively as a headliner and as the opener for such a diverse list of artists as Collective Soul, Jethro Tull, Johnny Lang, Los Lobos and many more.
+In recent years the Young Dubs have appeared twice on ABC’s Jimmy Kimmel Live, had songs featured in TV shows (Sons Of Anarchy, Human Target) and toured extensively as a headliner and as the opener for such a diverse list of artists as Collective Soul, Jethro Tull, Johnny Lang, Los Lobos, Chris Isaak and many more.

-Although the Young Dubliners sound is most commonly called ‘Celtic Rock’, that label, as labels often can be, is misleading.
-The Irish influence is there, certainly, but it’s not the only influence that rears its head on their albums, or in live shows.
+Although the Young Dubliners sound is most commonly called ‘Celtic Rock’, that label can often be misleading.
+The Irish influence is certainly there, but it’s not the only influence that bursts through on their albums or live shows.
 After all, several of the band members have no Irish roots of any kind.
-“That was always the idea”, Keith Roberts, lead singer for the band explains.
-“The sound was always intended to be a hybrid because we all come from different backgrounds.
-Even though two of us are from Ireland, a lot of the music we listened to growing up wasn’t Irish at all, but when we got here, we got homesick and developed a new appreciation for Irish Music.
+“That was always the idea”, explains Roberts “The sound was intended to be a hybrid because we all come from different backgrounds.
+Even though I am from Ireland, a lot of the music I listened to growing up wasn’t Irish at all, but when I got here, I got homesick and developed a new appreciation for Irish Music.
 In truth the Celtic riffs can just as easily come from the American band members.
-Everyone writes now so you never know what we’ll end up with when we start on a new album.
+Everyone writes now so you never know what you’ll end up with”